 A new kitchen is one of the biggest investments you will make in your home.
 It is also one of the easiest places to overspend if you do not know what things should cost.
+Kitchen companies are notorious for inflating prices and then offering "discounts" that bring the price back down to what it should have been in the first place.

 This guide gives you real numbers so you can plan your budget before you step foot in a showroom.
+We cover everything from the units and worktops to the appliances and fitting costs, broken down by budget level.

 Quick Answer